Hypermobility and Ehlers-Danlos Syndrome

 12/17/2024

 Hypermobility and Ehlers-Danlos Syndrome (EDS) are complex conditions that can significantly impact an individual’s quality of life.
-As a physical therapist, I have encountered many patients grappling with the challenges posed by hypermobility and EDS, which affect connective tissue and can lead to joint instability, chronic pain, and functional limitations.
-I also have personal experience as I have hypermobility myself.
-In this blog, we’ll explore these conditions from a physical therapist’s perspective, discussing their characteristics, common symptoms, and the role of physical therapy in managing and improving outcomes for individuals living with hypermobility and EDS.
+As a physical therapist, I have encountered many patients grappling with the challenges posed by hypermobility and EDS.
+Both affect connective tissue and can lead to joint instability, chronic pain, and functional limitations.
+I also have personal experience, as I have hypermobility myself.
+In this blog, we’ll explore these conditions from a physical therapist’s perspective.
+Discussing their characteristics, common symptoms, and the role of physical therapy in managing and improving outcomes for individuals living with hypermobility and EDS.

 Understanding Hypermobility and EDS

-Hypermobility refers to an increased range of motion in one or more joints beyond what is considered normal for a particular individual.
+Hypermobility refers to an increased joint mobility in one or more joints beyond what is considered normal for a particular individual.
 While some people may have hypermobility without experiencing any adverse effects, others may develop symptoms such as joint instability, recurrent dislocations, and musculoskeletal pain.
 EDS is a group of hereditary connective tissue disorders characterized by joint hypermobility, skin hyperextensibility, and tissue fragility.
 There are several subtypes of EDS, each with its own distinct features and genetic causes.
+All are genetic, except for hEDS.

 Common Symptoms